cwclair/professional-readme-generator/README-auto.md

 7. [Questions](#questions)

 ## Description <a name="description"></a>
-    This project generates a professional README document for a new project.
+    This application creates a professional README document for a new project.

 ## Installation <a name="installation"></a>
     none

 ## Usage <a name="usage"></a>
-    On the command line, enter node index.js
+    On the command line, type node index.js to begin the question prompts.
+Once all questions have been answered, a file called README.md will be created, with information in the appropriate sections.

 ## License <a name="license"></a>
     other

 ## Contributing <a name="contributing"></a>
-    Classroom lessons through edX Full Stack Boot Camp.
+    Classroom materials via edX Full Stack Boot Camps.

 ## Tests <a name="tests"></a>
     none